 For a given year, a participant may elect to contribute up to 50% of creditable plan compensation and the participant must elect the contribution percentage before the beginning of the year.
-A participant who contributes to the Supplemental 401(k) Plan for a given year is credited with a matching employer contribution under the Supplemental 401(k) Plan determined under the same matching formula as in the Qualified 401(k) Plan, which generally provides for a match equal to 100% of contributions that do not exceed 3% of the participant's compensation plus 50% of the contributions that exceed 3% but not 6% of the participant's compensation.
-Creditable compensation under the Supplemental 401(k) Plan is defined in the same way as under the Qualified Pension Plan, but it includes amounts deferred by participants under the Supplemental 401(k) Plan and includes compensation credited under the tax-qualified 401(k) plan, the Retirement Savings Plan.
-The maximum creditable compensation for the plan in any year is \$350,000.
-Beginning in 2020, select members of management and highly compensated employees of M&T participant's will be credited with a matching contribution equal to 100% of contributions that do not exceed 5% of the participant's compensation.
-Additionally, the maximum creditable compensation, including incentive compensation, has been increased from \$350,000 to two times the annual IRS Compensation Limit, indexed annually.
+Creditable compensation under the Leadership 401(k) Plan is defined in the same way as under the Qualified Pension Plan, but it includes amounts deferred by participants under the Leadership 401(k) Plan and includes compensation credited under the tax-qualified 401(k) plan, the Retirement Savings Plan.
+Beginning in 2020, the maximum creditable compensation, including incentive compensation, has been increased from \$350,000 to two times the annual IRS Compensation Limit, indexed annually.
+Additionally, select members of management who contribute to the Leadership 401(k) Plan for a given year are credited with a matching employer contribution under the Leadership 401(k) Plan determined under the same matching formula as in the Qualified 401(k) Plan, which generally provides for a match equal to 100% of contributions that do not exceed 5% of the participant's compensation.

-A participant is always 100% vested in both his or her own contributions and the employer matching contributions, and all earnings on both types of contributions under the Supplemental 401(k) Plan.
+A participant is always 100% vested in both his or her own contributions and the employer matching contributions, and all earnings on both types of contributions under the Leadership 401(k) Plan.
 The plan provides that a participant may elect to receive benefits at a specified age or date, upon separation from service, at death or disability, or at the earliest of these events.
 A participant may elect to receive benefits in the form of a single lump sum or in annual installments payable over 5 or 10 years.
-Elections are made with respect to each year's contribution to the Supplemental 401(k) Plan prior to the beginning of each year.
-All payments from the Supplemental 401(k) Plan are made in the form of cash.
+Elections are made with respect to each year's contribution to the Leadership 401(k) Plan prior to the beginning of each year.
+All payments from the Leadership 401(k) Plan are made in the form of cash.

-Supplemental Retirement Savings Plan - Supplemental Retirement Accumulation Account
+Leadership Retirement Savings Plan - Leadership Retirement Accumulation Account

-The Supplemental RAA portion of the Supplemental Retirement Savings Plan is designed to provide participants with benefits that cannot be provided under our qualified plans as a result of limitations imposed by the Internal Revenue Code.
+The Leadership RAA portion of the Leadership Retirement Savings Plan is designed to provide participants with benefits that cannot be provided under our qualified plans as a result of limitations imposed by the Internal Revenue Code.
 Messrs.
-Jones and King participated in the Supplemental RAA.
-Ms. Meister became eligible for the Supplemental RAA in 2017.
+Jones and King participated in the Leadership RAA.
+Ms. Meister became eligible for the Leadership RAA in 2017.

-For a given year, the Supplemental RAA credits a contribution on behalf of a participant that is equal to the difference between (1) the contribution that would be provided on plan compensation under the Qualified RAA if the Internal Revenue Code limit did not exist up to the Supplemental Retirement Savings Plan compensation limit of \$350,000, and (2) the contribution actually provided under the Qualified RAA.
-Mr. Jones was credited with \$4,025 for the 2019 plan year.
-Mr. King was credited with \$2,975 for the 2019 plan year.
-Ms. Meister received a benefit of \$1,575 after becoming eligible in the 2018 plan year, subject to a vesting schedule.
-The book reserve accounts attributable to Supplemental RAA contributions are subject to the same vesting schedule as the accounts in the Qualified RAA, and Messrs.
-Jones and King are fully vested in their Supplemental RAA account.
-Benefits for 2019 under the Supplemental RAA and the Supplemental 401(k) Plan are payable in the first quarter of 2020.
-Service in the Supplemental RAA is determined in the same manner as under the Qualified RAA.
-These values are also reflected in the "Supplemental Retirement Accumulation Account" column set forth in footnote (3) of the "2019 Summary Compensation Table."
+For a given year, the Leadership RAA credits a contribution on behalf of a participant that is equal to the difference between (1) the contribution that would be provided on plan compensation under the Qualified RAA if the Internal Revenue Code limit did not exist up to the Leadership Retirement Savings Plan compensation limit of two times the annual IRC Compensation limit, indexed annually, and (2) the contribution actually provided under the Qualified RAA.
+Mr. Jones was credited with \$16,388 for the 2020 plan year.
+Mr. King was credited with \$14,250 for the 2020 plan year.
+Ms. Meister received a benefit of \$6,413 after becoming eligible for a contribution in the 2018 plan year, subject to a vesting schedule.
+The book reserve accounts attributable to Leadership RAA contributions are subject to the same vesting schedule as the accounts in the Qualified RAA, and Messrs.
+Jones and King are fully vested in their Leadership RAA account.
+Company contributions for 2020 under the Leadership RAA and the Leadership 401(k) Plan are credited to the participant's bookkeeping account in the first quarter of 2021.
+Service in the Leadership RAA is determined in the same manner as under the Qualified RAA.
+These values are also reflected in the "Leadership Retirement Accumulation Account" column set forth in footnote (3) of the "2020 Summary Compensation Table."

-Potential Payments Upon Termination or Change-in-Control
+Potential Payments Upon Termination or Change in Control